Turks and Caicos Kiteboarding Guide

 Kiteboarding Guides By Island

-The Turks and Caicos is becoming increasingly recognized as one of the finest kiteboarding destinations in the tropical Atlantic and Caribbean.
-This isn’t a surprise considering our exquisite clear, shallow water and the forgiving sandy ocean floors of the country’s top kite spots.
+The Turks and Caicos is one of the finest kiteboarding destinations in the tropical Atlantic and Caribbean.
+This isn’t a surprise, considering the territory's exquisite clear and shallow water and the forgiving sandy ocean floor of the country’s top kite spots.

 Much of the country’s kiting culture is based on the island of Providenciales.
-Here you’ll find all of the kite schools, local kite boarders, and the best location at Long Bay Beach.
-Most areas of this bay are only waist-deep, making it perfect for beginners.
-Using a foil is typically only possible at high tide, as the water will be too shallow at low tide.
-There are a variety of rental villas on this beach along with the Shore Club Resort.
+Here, you will find all of the kite schools, most of the local kiteboarders, and the country's best kiteboarding location (Long Bay Beach).
+Most areas of this bay are only waist-deep, making it perfect for beginners and equally enjoyable for advanced riders.
+Using a foil is typically only possible at high tide, as the water is too shallow at low tide.
+There are a variety of rental villas on this beach along with the H2O Life.
+Style.
+Resort., a water sports resort and kite school.

-Grace Bay Beach is not a popular location due to the wind direction, however kiters are occasionally seen.
-Chalk Sound is also not a good location due to the wind (being gusty caused by the hills, islands, and houses in the area).
+As with most beaches on the leeward side of the island of Providenciales, Grace Bay Beach is not a popular location for kiteboarding due to the wind direction, however kiters are occasionally seen in this area.
+Chalk Sound is also not a good location for kiteboarding, as the hills, islands, and houses in the area create gusty wind.

 Weather and Wind